 Kessler Topaz Meltzer & Check, LLP - Important Deadline Reminder for Healthcare Services Group, Inc. Investors

-RADNOR, Pa., May 01, 2019 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP reminds Healthcare Services Group, Inc. (Nasdaq: HCSG) ("Healthcare Services") investors that a securities fraud class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania against Healthcare Services on behalf of purchasers of Healthcare Services securities between April 11, 2017 and March 4, 2019, inclusive (the "Class Period").
+RADNOR, Pa., May 08, 2019 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP reminds Healthcare Services Group, Inc. (Nasdaq: HCSG) ("Healthcare Services") investors that a securities fraud class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania against Healthcare Services on behalf of those who purchased or otherwise acquired Healthcare Services securities between April 11, 2017 and March 4, 2019, inclusive (the "Class Period").

 Important Deadline Reminder: Investors who purchased Healthcare Services securities during the Class Period may, no later than May 21, 2019, seek to be appointed as a lead plaintiff representative of the class.
 For additional information or to learn how to participate in this litigation please visit www.ktmc.com/healthcare-services-group-inc-securities-class-action.